michaelshawnlockwood/nyctaxi-pipeline/Context.md

 6. Always apply the **ChatGPT Rules, Authoring & Output Discipline** section located at the bottom and any project-specific instructions before generating responses.
 7. Before producing any code blocks, we must first agree upon the pseudocode that comes first.
 8. Stop and ask for clarification if there is any ambiguity about which project is active.
+9. When analyzing, editing or writing T-SQL, review the ***T-SQL Formatting and Coding Rules*** below.

 ---